-On February 17, 2011 the Company announced the initial results of testing on the NUR96H2 horizontal development well at the North Urtabulak Field in Uzbekistan.
-The well has been tested at over 1,100 bopd and is on production.
+On February 17, 2011, the Company announced the initial testing results of 1,100 bopd on the NUR96H2 horizontal development well at the North Urtabulak Field in Uzbekistan.
 This well reached a total depth of 3,060 m with a producing section of 437 m of inclined and horizontal hole within this section.